 Maca has a nutty flavor, which you may immediately love or otherwise may acquire a taste for.
 It is known for increasing energy and endurance, and some experts claim it can help to balance hormones.

 As with all superfood ingredients, start slowly with maca to gauge your digestive tolerance for it.

-Try blending maca, flaxseeds, and a banana to your next healthy beverage concoction!
+Try blending maca, flaxseeds, and a banana into your next healthy beverage concoction!

 15. Nutritional Yeast

-Don’t confuse nutritional yeast with the kind of yeast cakes or packets that you use for baking.
+Don’t also confuse nutritional yeast with the kind of yeast cakes or packets that you use for baking!
 They are not the same.
 Nutritional yeast has been heated after fermenting, deactivating any leavening power.